 Public Hearing on the Booklet

-The Legislative Council Committee meets to approve the language of all ballot analyses.
+The Legislative Council Committee meets to review the language of all ballot analyses.
 State law requires the 18-member Legislative Council Committee to review each ballot analysis.
-To that end, the Legislative Council holds a public hearing in late August or early September.
+To that end, the Legislative Council holds a public hearing, scheduled for late August or early September.
 Anyone who is interested in testifying on the accuracy or fairness of an analysis may do so at this public hearing.
-The Legislative Council may modify the draft of the booklet upon the two-thirds affirmative vote of the members of the council.
+The Legislative Council may modify the draft of the booklet upon the two-thirds affirmative vote of the council members.

-A packet of information is compiled for the hearing.
-The packet of information provided to members of the Legislative Council and posted on the website generally includes the following documents: (1) the final draft of each analysis, (2) a mock-up analysis for each individual who has submitted amendments of the last draft, accompanied by the actual comments submitted by the individual, (3) a list of all individuals who were given an opportunity to comment of the last draft, and (4) the text of the measure.
+An information packet is compiled for the hearing.
+The information packet provided to members of the Legislative Council and posted on the website generally includes the following documents: (1) the final draft of each analysis; (2) amendments submitted by interested individuals to the last draft; (3) a list of all individuals who were given an opportunity to comment on the last draft; and (4) the text of the measure.

 Distribution of the Ballot Information Booklet